yongjhih/drupal-fboauth/README.txt

 API Integration
 ---------------
-The FBOAuth module provides an API for executing queries against Facebook's vast store of user data.
+The Facebook OAuth module provides an API for executing queries against Facebook's vast store of user data.
 However in order to use this API it is important to understand the basic concepts of OAuth.
 In short, the user (and only the user) is capable of granting your site access to query information against Facebook.
 The user is also only able to do this on Facebook.com, so any requests to query against Facebook must first redirect the user to Facebook where they can grant access.
 The full workflow looks like this:

 1. The user clicks on a link (such as the Facebook Connect button) that sends the user to Facebook.
 If the link is requesting permissions that the user has